Mr Karting

 Drivers need to be at least 8+ to race at Shenington Kart Circuit.

-No prior experience is required for standard sessions at Shenington Kart Circuit.
-The track is rated intermediate-advanced, so while some technique will help you go faster, first-timers are well catered for.
+Some indoor or corporate outdoor prior experience is highly recommended for the club practice sessions at Shenington Kart Circuit.
+The track is rated intermediate-advanced, so some technique will help you go faster.
+First-timers are catered for by Rookie Racing beginner days at the venue — see rookieracing.co.uk.

 UK's most raced-at outdoor circuit.